-Specifying a target

-To specify a target, use the --target option.
-The following targets are available:

-• To generate A64 instructions for AArch64 state, specify --target=aarch64-arm-none-eabi.

-For AArch64, the default architecture is Armv8-A.

-• To generate A32 and T32 instructions for AArch32 state, specify --target=arm-arm-none-eabi.
+5 decitying a target Гс specify a target, use thetarget option.
+The following targets are available: • To generate A64 instructions for AArch64 state, specifytarget=aarch64-arm-none-eabi.
+Note For AArch64, the default architecture is Armv8-A. • To generate A32 and T32 instructions for AArch32 state, specifytarget=arm-arm-none-eabi.
 To specify generation of either A32 or T32 instructions, use -marm or -mthumb respectively.
+Note AArch32 has no defaults.
+You must always specify an architecture or processor.